 God forbid I was planning to give them a test on the first day of school on the eighteen most popular Georgia state symbols.
 I just had this deep-down rookie teacher’s feeling that they’d appreciate it.
 One of the state symbols is a largemouth bass.

-At 8 o' clock in the morning, which is not a particularly attractive time of the day at all for doing anything, the first schooly thing I see when I get out of my truck is the grizzled veteran of educating seventh and eighth grade boys and girls and their teachers, Lurlene Brownlow, our principal and my new boss, standing out in front of the building with her little video camera.
+At 8 o' clock in the morning, which is not a particularly attractive time of the day at all for doing anything except for playing golf, the first schooly thing I see when I get out of my truck is the grizzled veteran of educating seventh and eighth grade boys and girls and their teachers, Lurlene Bougainvillea, our principal and my new boss, standing out in front of the building with her little video camera.